dfelinto/blender-manual/rigging/armatures/editing/sketching.rst

 To create a free (curved) segment, click* and hold\ ** :kbd:`lmb` *at its starting point.
 Then draw your segment by moving the mouse cursor - as in any paint program!
-Release* :kbd:`lmb` *to finalize the segment - you will then be creating a new* straight *segment, so if you would rather start a new* free *segment, you must immediately re-press* :kbd:`lmb`\ *…
+Release* :kbd:`lmb` *to finalize the segment - you will then be creating a new* straight segment, so if you would rather start a new free segment, you must immediately re-press :kbd:`lmb`.
 The free segments of a stroke will create different number of bones, in different manners, depending on the conversion method used.
-The future bones' ends for the current selected method are represented by small green dots for each one of those segments,* for the selected strokes only\ *.
+The future bones' ends for the current selected method are represented by small green dots for each one of those segments, for the selected strokes only.
-   The free segment drawing uses the same* :guilabel:`Manhattan Dist` *setting as the* :doc:`grease pencil tool <3d_interaction/sketching>` *(*\ :guilabel:`User Preferences` *window,* :guilabel:`Edit Methods` *"panel",* :guilabel:`Grease Pencil` *group) to control where and when to add a new point to the segment - so if you feel your free segments are too detailed, raise this value a bit, and if you find them too jagged, lower it.
+The free segment drawing uses the same* :guilabel:`Manhattan Dist` setting as the :doc:`grease pencil tool <3d_interaction/sketching>` (:guilabel:`User Preferences` *window,* :guilabel:`Edit Methods` "panel", :guilabel:`Grease Pencil` group) to control where and when to add a new point to the segment - so if you feel your free segments are too detailed, raise this value a bit, and if you find them too jagged, lower it.

 +--------------------------------------------------------------------------------------------+----------------------------------------------------------------------------------------------+
 +.. figure:: /images/ManRiggingSketchingDrawingFreeStrokeEx1.jpg                             |.. figure:: /images/ManRiggingSketchingDrawingFreeStrokeEx2.jpg                               +